projectcalico/calico/v2.6/reference/cni-plugin/configuration.md

 ### Enabling Kubernetes Policy

 If you wish to use the Kubernetes NetworkPolicy API then you must set a policy type in the network config.
-There is a single supported policy type, `k8s` which uses the Kubernetes NetworkPolicy API in conjunction with the `calico/kube-policy-controller`.
+There is a single supported policy type, `k8s` which uses the Kubernetes NetworkPolicy API.
+When set, you must also run calico/kube-controllers with the policy, profile and pod controllers enabled.

 ```json
 {